 N.B.
 This step is for the faculty to complete, the student does not need to do anything until it is time to sign the Student Deed below).

 You may be asked to sign a Student Deed, which is the second part of the Vocational Placement Letter Agreement.
 The Student Deed must be signed and returned to firstname.lastname@example.org before the internship commences.

 Refer to the checklist for students for assistance completing your Student Deed.

 - Step 5 Enrol in the subject

 Once all of the above steps have been completed, you will be able to be enrolled in the vocational placement or industry internship subject relevant to your area of study.
+You will need to complete an Enrolment Variation (EV) form.
 It is your responsibility to ensure you are enrolled in a timely manner in the correct subject for the semester of your choice.